Iliyan300/React-first-app/README.md

 # React + Vite
 First React Project.
-This is small to-do-list app to learn and test React knowledge.
-Nothing uncommon.
+This is small and simple to-do-list app to practice and test my React knowledge.